omniskop/lecture-devops-app/README.md

 Lecture: DevOps - Application
 =============================

+> :warning: __Invoking `make` in a path containing white spaces may lead to unforeseen side effects like DATA LOSS !__

 This repository contains the [application](./app/README.md) that is supposed be used as *deployable workload* in the [project assignment](https://github.com/lucendio/lecture-devops-material/blob/master/assignments/project-work.md)